 Arrive in Tunbridge Wells.
-You can relax at the hotel, just walking in the gardens or having a cup of tea.
+You can relax at the hotel, just walk in the gardens or have a cup of tea.
 If you’re up for it, join the group for a one-hour private guided walking tour to learn the history of the town and discover the famous Pantiles (an elegant colonnaded walkway of shops, galleries, and cafes) and Old High Street.

 6 p.m.
 Meet at the hotel to officially greet one another and discuss the week’s activities.

 Meet in the lobby for the drive to Chartwell, the family home of Winston Churchill.
 A group of friends bought it for him in 1922, with the proviso that it become a Trust property at his death.
 Churchill lived here for the rest of his life.
 You’ll see the home as it was when he resided there, as well as the spectacular view of Kent, which he said was the reason he wanted to live here.
 Churchill enthusiasts staff each room; ask a question and you’ll get a very engaging conversation.